aternosgames/concepts/github/templates/README.md

-Here you'll find a collection of basic issue and pull request templates used through out in the repositories of Aternos Games.
+Here you'll find a collection of basic issue and pull request templates used in the repositories of Aternos Games.